sysco-middleware/sysco-middleware.github.io/_posts/2017-03-15-DBPollers-update-locked-rows-OSB_12C.md

 ### 3.- Exploit the delete operation ###

-If we don't have acces to external resources (JMS resources) or we are not able to have permissions to write then I would like to propose this solution.
+If we don't have access to external resources (JMS resources) or we are not able to have permissions to write then I would like to propose this solution.

 First, create a DbPoller with Delete operation.
 So we will be able to modify the Poller read query and after read query.
 Also, I have written about this topic in the following link [Using custom SQL queries for Distributed polling in OSB 12C](http://blog.sysco.no/osb/pollers/Use_custom_sql_Distributed_Polling_OSB_12C/).